VRConservation/neca_jpa/jpa.md

 :::

 ## Joint Powers Authority
-One of the key problems to biomass utilization is the creation of long-term, e.g., greater than 5 years, feedstock supply contracts.
-The lack of long-term contracts makes investment in wood utilization businesses as risky.
-Creating JPAs in some regions may be a solution to address this market problem.
+Creating One of the key problems to biomass utilization is the creation of long-term, e.g., greater than 5 years, feedstock supply contracts.
+The lack of long-term contracts makes investment in wood utilization businesses risky.
+Creating JPAs in some regions may be a solution to address this issue.
 JPAs could act as brokers to facilitate long-term contracts between suppliers and processors, thereby driving investment in processing facilities.
 Most lenders and investors view wood product businesses as too risky without a minimum term contract of 10 years, preferably longer [@clere].
 For example, the USDA Forest Service, which manages 60% of California's forests, typically allows a maximum of five years for a feedstock supply contract [@CSG].

-In addition to potentially resolving this problem, JPAs also have the following benefits that may help drive economic development (@darlington):
+In addition to potentially resolving this problem, JPAs also have the following benefits that may help drive economic development [@darlington]:

 - Shared risk mitigation
 - Improved service delivery, including contract development/management for third parties